Carlos Alós Ferrer

 Andreas Glöckner

-Andreas Glöckner is Full Professor of Social Psychology at the University of Cologne, where he leads the Glöckner Group.
-He also holds an affiliation with the Max Planck Institute for Research on Collective Goods.
+Andreas Glöckner is Full Professor of Social Psychology at the University of Cologne and co-editor of the journal Judgment and Decision Making.
 His research centers on judgment and decision making, with a strong focus on the cognitive processes underlying intuition and choice.
-He studies cooperation and social dilemmas, as well as stereotypes/discrimination and cross-cultural decision behavior, often using eye-tracking and other process methods.
+He studies cooperation and social dilemmas, as well as stereotypes/discrimination and cross-cultural decision behavior, often using eye-tracking and other process tracing methods.
 Methodologically, he works on open science and computational modeling (including neural-network approaches), with applications in behavioral economics and empirical legal studies.

 Ian Krajbich

-Ian Krajbich is a Professor of Psychology at UCLA, where he leads the Krajbich Lab.
-He is a neuroeconomist who studies the choice process to better understand how people form and express preferences.
+Ian Krajbich is a Professor of Psychology at UCLA, where he leads the Neuroeconomics and Decision Neuroscience Lab.
+He studies the choice process to better understand how people form and express preferences.
 His research develops and tests computational (mathematical) models of decision making, drawing ideas from economics, psychology, neuroscience, and marketing.
-Methodologically, Professor Krajbich's lab combines tools such as eye tracking, response times, mouse tracking, and brain imaging to link attention and information processing to choice.
+Methodologically, Professor Krajbich's lab combines tools such as eye tracking, response times, mouse tracking, and brain imaging to link cognition and information processing to choice.